Major Russian attack on western Ukraine hits an American factory during US-led push for peace

 “It is very hard, if not impossible, to win a war without attacking an invaders country,” Trump said.
 “It’s like a great team in sports that has a fantastic defense, but is not allowed to play offensive.
 There is no chance of winning!
 It is like that with Ukraine and Russia.”

-The White House didn't immediately respond to a request for comment on whether Trump is weighing any changes to the types of weapons the U.S. will provide to Kyiv.
+The White House didn't immediately respond to a request for comment on whether Trump is considering changes to the types of weapons the U.S. will provide to Kyiv.

 Russia has fired nearly 1,000 long-range drones and missiles at Ukraine since Monday's White House talks, according to Ukrainian tallies.